DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

 We have moved from the representational paradigm to the experiential paradigm.

-### Shattering the medium: The advent of postmediatic intermediality
+### Shattering the Medium: The Advent of Postmediatic Intermediality

 Transmediality has had another notable impact on intermedial theory: it challenges the very existence of media as they were conceived of by the